 Statements and descriptions must be carefully written so as to:

-Best Practice: It is important that the bylaw clearly describes the heritage values and the expectations of conversation so that the bylaw supports appropriate decision-making in the future.
+It is important that the bylaw clearly describes the heritage values and the expectations of conservation so that the bylaw supports appropriate decision-making in the future.
 As the bylaw is not likely to contain sufficient detail, the bylaw should rely on and refer to a professionally-prepared Statement of Significance and/or conservation report.
 These documents will provide detailed descriptions and directions that are required in order to respond to issues related to alterations, maintenance, and modifications.
 The reports can be appended to the bylaw.

 In addition to the legal description, there are three key pieces of information to be prepared.

 This describes the general character of the property and identifies those aspects of the property to which the designation applies.
 In addition to providing information so that the location of the property can be identified (i.e. municipal address and neighbourhood if appropriate), it should outline the principal resources that form part of the designation (i.e. buildings, structures, landscapes, remains, etc.) and identify any discernible boundaries.